Amelia J. Michael (she/they)

 Amelia’s continued work with marginalized communities has inspired her to launch Aikotek’s Gender Inclusion for Business Program, as well as her coaching programs.
 Her programs help people improve their communication, understand consensual non-monogamy, and help parents, grandparents and family members who struggle to adjust and accept a loved one’s LGBTQ+ truth.

 Curious about the company’s name?
 Then wonder no more – Aikotek’s founder adores the famous “Iko Iko” song which originates from New Orleans in the 1950s.
 Reinterpreted musically many times since then, the song’s history reflects Amelia’s communication style: there are many ways to teach and learn, because we all process change differently.
 It’s important to find the style that helps you to best be heard.
 Amelia maintains a collection of recordings by every artist who has ever performed the song.
-If you are wondering, the count is currently at 17 artists.
+If you are wondering, the count is currently at 58 artists (in 9 languages).